RWTH-EBC/pyCity_calc/README.md

 TEASER can be installed the same way (recommended, if you want to actively work on TEASER code) or directly via pip `pip install teaser` (if you only want to use TEASER).

+Annotation: The current usage of the VDI 6007 building TEASER model in pyCity_calc requires the pyCity_calc branch issue297_vdi_core_dev_jsc!

 Further required packages are:

 - numpy